43525/esp32LedClock/readme.md

 > **Supported Target:** ESP32
 > **Note:** This code was generated using ChatGPT for iOS version 1.2024.347 on an iPhone 8.

-This project implements an ESP32-based clock that connects to Wi-Fi, obtains the current time via SNTP, and blinks an LED based on the time of day.
+This project implements an ESP32-based clock that connects to Wi-Fi, obtains the current time via NTP, and blinks an LED based on the time of day.
 It also supports deep sleep to conserve power between operations.

 ## Functionality

 - Blinks the LED once every 15 minutes (at 00, 15, 30, and 45 minutes past the hour).
 - At the top of the hour, blinks a number of times corresponding to the current hour (e.g., 12 blinks at noon).
 - The noon chime blinks more slowly than the hourly blinks.
-- The device enters deep sleep and wakes up every 60 seconds to update time and blink accordingly.
+- The device enters deep sleep and wakes up 780 seconds and every 60 seconds to update time and blink at each quarter hour.

 ---